AreJohn/HR-Analysis-of-Employee-Absenteeism/README.md

 FROM Absenteeism
 WHERE Health_Status IN( 'Over weight', 'Obese')
 ```
-17 out of 36 employees are classified as overweight and obese.
-About 65.38% of employees are classified as overweight and obese
+**17 out of 36 employees are classified as overweight and obese.
+About 65.38% of employees are classified as overweight and obese.**

 ##### 9. How many times did were employees who are overweight and obese report absent?
 ```sql